Vibeke Skofterud: Personal life

 In 2005, Skofterud turned down an offer to appear in the Norwegian edition of the men's magazine FHM.
 The rejection came after pressure from the Norwegian Ski Federation.

 Skofterud suffered from eating disorders, which she claimed as a reason for canceling many competitions in the previous seasons.

 Skofterud confirmed in June 2008 that she was in a committed relationship with a woman.
 She had previously been in relationships with men.

-Skofterud was reported missing in the early morning of 29 July 2018 and was found dead on an islet.
+Skofterud was reported missing in the early morning of 29 July 2018 and was found deceased on an islet.
 The police stated that she most likely died instantly from injuries after a jetski accident near Arendal.
 Skofterud was under the influence of alcohol at the time of the incident, with a blood alcohol level above the legal limit of 0.8‰.